 When you can’t eat some of your favorite foods you can become a bit blah about meals.
 This seems to be the case with my husband who is currently avoiding wheat and pasteurized dairy.

 What I mean by blah is that you kind of feel like you can’t eat some of your favorite foods so why get excited about it anyway.
-I don’t think this is necessarily a bad thing since finding moderation with food can be a struggle sometimes, but as the cook for our family it leaves me at a loss for inspiration.
+I don’t think this is necessarily a bad thing since finding moderation in food can be a struggle sometimes, but as the cook for our family, it leaves me at a loss for inspiration.

 So when I asked him what he felt like eating the other night and he said “Ya know, I haven’t had any good noodles in a really long time” I knew what I needed to do.